 Tens of thousands of employees disagree: 82 percent think it's better to give someone praise than a gift.

 Modern employees want more than a paycheck, and a big part of that is frequent recognition and feedback.
 This isn't specific to millennials either.
 The more employees are recognized, the more satisfied they are with their jobs — even the difference between weekly and daily recognition increases the number of satisfied employees from 85 to 94 percent.

-A 2016 survey of over 1,000 employees showed 30 percent would rather be recognized in a company-wide email from an executive than receive a bonus of $500.
-In fact, within that 30 percent, over ¾ would only choose the bonus over recognition if it was $2,000 or more.
+A 2016 survey of over 1,000 employees showed that 30 percent would rather be recognized in a company-wide email from an executive than receive a bonus of $500.
+In fact, within that 30 percent, over three quarters would only choose the bonus over recognition if it was $2,000 or greater.

 Quality of course matters a great deal.
 Empty praise and meaningless trinkets can do more damage than nothing at all.
 Modern recognition programs often empower employees to choose a gift that is meaningful to them personally, leaving the power of the appreciation to come from thoughtful words emphasizing the intrinsic value of their performance.

 Values-based recognition programs are also more effective.
 Beyond acknowledging how employees exemplify corporate values, and signaling to others how that looks, rewards like days off and donations reinforce Employee Value Propositions (EVP) that include work-life balance, community, and social responsibility.

 For skeptical executives, return on investment must be proven for immediate and long-term benefit to the organization.

 Willis Towers Watson reported that recognizing performance increases engagement by almost 60 percent.
 Likewise, Bersin by Deloitte found employee engagement, productivity, and performance are 14 percent higher in workplaces with recognition programs.
 And organizations at the 99th percentile of employee engagement have four times the success rate as those at the first.